neuro4ml/neuro4ml.github.io/Week_2/3-Networks.md

 To conclude, [ring attractors](#ring-attractor) are a nice example of where experiments and theory came full circle.

 :::{seealso} That's it!
-In the next section, we will turn the detailed biology from this section into relatively simple equations
+In the next section, we will turn the detailed biology from this section into relatively simple equations.
 :::